ositaka/soul-healing-decapcms/data/page/home.md

       name: Welcome
     title: Welcome to The Golden Healing!
     text: >-
-      Welcome to The Golden Healing, where your transformative journey begins.
       Step onto this illuminated path to connect deeply with the boundless wisdom of Divine Infinity.